nomocas/aright/README.md

       return true;
     }
     else
-      return aright.error('some error message...', 'myRule', null, null, path, 'should be a ...')
+      return aright.error('some error message...', 'myRule', null, null, path, 'string' /* what it should be */) });
-  });
 };